Exaii2/blender-creature-limb-drawer/README.md

 This addon is still in development and is currently developed using Blender 3.3 LTS.
 Previous Blender version might also work, but were not tested.

 I have created this personal tool to simplify my workflow for prototyping creatures.
 On top of that, I wanted the tool to be intuitive, usable no matter the blender expertise, so that others could use it too.
 It could be compared to and edge-based kitbashing.
 I have not seen any similar project so far.
-If there are similarities to a project or addon of yours, these are not intended.

 # EXPLANATION